Miho-Totsuka/Cancer-Genomics-Analysis-with-R/README.md

 Some datasets were provided or prepared as part of the Rosetta Institute workshop, while other information was accessed through cancer genomics resources introduced during the workshop.

-The original data files are kept separately from the analysis code where appropriate.
+The large data files used locally for the analyses are not included in this public repository.
+The `04_Data/README.md` file documents the expected data files and their sources.

 ## References